EOussama/coin/README.md

-# Coin
+# Cöin

-Race against time and gather as much coins as you can.
+Race against time and gather as much cöins as you can.